elektricM/amd-bc250-docs/docs/bios/flashing.md

 **If using Windows:**

-1. Extract flashing utility from ZIP
+1. Download flashing utility from Discord forum
-2. Run as administrator
+2. Extract and run as administrator
 3. Select BIOS file
-4. Follow prompts
+4. Follow instructions in included PDF

 **If using Command Line Method:**